gntsak/FABIII-WordPress-Plugin/README.md

 In order for the Plugin to be used, the **$args** of **get_posts** as well as of the **get_field** should be edited based on the installation's **custom post types** and the **custom fields**.

-Also, the functionget_field is used by the ACF Plugin.
+Also, the function get_field is used by the ACF Plugin.
 If the installation uses a fifferent way to create the data, the function **get_post_meta()** should be used.

 Contact: fab3@it.auth.gr